minetest-mods/torch_bomb/README.md

 For precision torch placement a set of torch crossbows are included: wooden, bronze, and steel.

-TNT is an optional dependency for this mod, but torch bombs don't have a crafting recipe (and don't produce a damaging blast) without the tnt mod enabled.
+TNT is an optional dependency for this mod, but torch bombs don't have a crafting recipe (and don't produce a damaging blast) without the `tnt` mod enabled.

+The `fakelib` mod is a required dependency for simulating the placement of torches.